alanng10/Shell/Docue/List/a.md

 List is index value entry list.

-List index is any class in Shell.
+List index is Bool, Int orn String class.

 List value is any class in Shell.